 VI.
 Withdrawal of Counsel

-All Motions to Withdraw must be set for a UMC hearing, with proper notice to the client, in accordance with Fla.
+All Motions to Withdraw must be set on the Uniform Motion Calendar for hearing, with proper notice to the client, and all parties/counsel, in accordance with Fla.
 R. Jud.
 Admin.
-2.505(f)(i), and all parties/attorneys.
+2.505(f)(i).

 VII.
 Ex-Parte Motions to Compel Discovery